Back to overview

 Apprenticeship v university

 University is the right path for some people because it offers the chance to study an interesting subject in detail and gain a valuable degree that opens career options.
 University can also be a once-in-a-lifetime experience, filled with opportunities for getting involved in new activities and meeting life-long friends.
-On the other hand, an apprenticeship offers a more direct path to those same career options, without the costs of going to university or the same intense competition for places.
+On the other hand, an apprenticeship offers a more direct path to those same career options, without the costs of going to university.

 Apprenticeships are also perfect for people who aren’t keen on full-time study after finishing their A levels and want to kickstart their careers.
 It’s important to remember that in the legal profession, you can have the same career whether you choose university or an apprenticeship, which means that your choice isn’t so much about where you end up, but how you get there – some apprenticeships even involve gaining a university degree.